Single-gender world: In literature

 Although in Catholic tradition angels are considered spiritual beings without sex or gender, in the Bible they always have male names and are referred to by male pronouns.
 The so-called "Sons of God" are interpreted as angels who fathered children with human women, thus indicating that they are sexually masculine beings.

 In The Smurfs franchise (1958–present), all of the original Smurfs were male; later female additions are Smurfette and Sassette.
 Smurfette was Gargamel's creation, while Sassette was created by the Smurflings.

 Cordwainer Smith's 1964 short story The Crime and the Glory of Commander Suzdal portrays the Arachosians as a society in which almost all women died, and they were only able to save some of their women by chemically (and later genetically) making them male.

 The Bene Tleilax, more commonly called the Tleilaxu, in the Dune series (1965–present) were a group of genetically altered humans who inhabited Tleilax, the sole planet of the star Thalim.
 They were a male society, and kept semi-conscious female Tleilaxu in machines for the sole purpose of their genetic experiments.

-A. Bertram Chandler's A Spartan Planet (1969) features the men-only planet Sparta, in which human beings are produced by birth machines — women are unknown, and the society is dedicated to the values of militarism loosely modeled upon the ancient Greek city state of Sparta.
+A. Bertram Chandler's A Spartan Planet (1969), also known as False Fatherland, features the men-only planet Sparta, in which human beings are produced by birth machines — women are unknown, and the society is dedicated to the values of militarism loosely modeled upon the ancient Greek city state of Sparta.
 Male homosexuality is the norm, and the protagonist, policeman Brasidus, has a partner named Achron, a male cr̀eche nurse.

 In 1982 children's novel The BFG (short for "The Big Friendly Giant"), the giants are exclusively male and simply come into being.

 The main character in Frank Herbert's The White Plague (1982) loses his family to terrorist action in Ireland.
 He responds by developing a biological weapon that kills only women.
 He warns the world to isolate Ireland to avoid spread of the disease.
 World leaders do not take the threat seriously and the disease is spread around the world.

 In the Dragon Ball franchise (1984–present), Namekians and Frieza's race are all-male, and they reproduce asexually: Namekians lay eggs from their mouths, and Frieza was said to have been born to his father only.

 In Moto Hagio's 1985 yaoi manga Marginal, on a future Earth a biochemical apocalypse has made women extinct, and, for centuries, the all-male population of Earth has survived by depending on only one woman, whose ova are harvested to create genetically engineered children (only boys).
 By the year 2999, society has restructured itself into clans and villages of all-male families and partnerships.